 This person must have experience with C++ and native sockets.
 Bonus points if you’ve worked with custom serialization, or other networking libraries like the native chromium webrtc library ;P

 We’ve got a big backend and we’re proud of it!
 We have backend services that run our websites, Normal accounts, dashboards for normcore.io, and of course our multiplayer backend for Normcore.

 We’re looking for someone to help wire up our frontend and backend services together.
-We’re also in the middle of porting a few web services from App Engine + Python to Node + Typescript to match the rest of our backend services.
+All of our web services are written with Typescript + Node.

 Cloud + Devops Developer

-Normcore’s room servers are built entirely on Kubernetes.
+All of Normcore’s services run entirely on Kubernetes.
 Our infrastructure spans Google Cloud, Amazon Web Services, and Digital Ocean.
 It’s all managed through custom Node + Typescript services.
 If that’s your bread and butter, let’s make a PB&J!
 Or toast.
 Or some other kind of sandwich.
 You’ll develop the infrastructure that supports our network of multiplayer apps and help us make sure it stays running around the clock.

 We’re looking for someone who has successfully built and scaled a backend on Kubernetes + Docker.
 We have a few big backend features planned for Normcore 3.0 and we’re looking for help implementing these features in addition to maintaining our existing infrastructure.

 You’ll need to have experience with Kubernetes + Docker, and Node + Typescript.
 Experience with C++ is a bonus, but not required.